tomsterk/Thesis-Data-Science-Uplift/README.md

 # Thesis Code — Uplift Modeling MTUM

-In this code repository the code that was used to benchmark the binary uplift RF models versus the MTUM can be found.
+This code repository contains all the SQL queries, datasets and notebooks that were used to benchmark the binary uplift RF models versus the MTUM can be found.
 ---

 ## Project Structure